HI JOLLY MONUMENT & CEMETERY

 THE CABIN AT GOODMAN MINE

-It is believe this cabin was once lived in by Angela Scott, one of Quartzsite's earliest pioneers.
+It is believed this cabin was once lived in by Angela Scott, one of Quartzsite's earliest pioneers.
 The cabin has two rooms and is chinked with mud.
 It has a splendid view of the Colorado River and valley below.
 Follow the trail past the cabin to see old mine shafts and more stone buildings.
 The cabin is located at the end of a rough mining road you can get to within 1/4 mile of it.

 How to get there: Travel west on I-10.
 Between mile markers 11 and 10 and just beyond a road cut is the runoff.
 Be careful the road is hard to see.
 You may need to open the gate to continue.
 Follow the rough mining road to its end and do not take any of the turnoffs.
 You will spot the cabin at the top of the final and steepest hill.